NSQHS Standards (first edition) for private dental practices

 Standards 7-10 do not directly relate to dental care and generally do not need to be implemented by private dental practices for accreditation.

-Only private dental practices are currently being assessed to the NSQHS Standards (first edition) until the national primary care health service standards become available.
-All health service organisations such as, but not limited to hospitals, day procedure services, and public dental services across Australia, are assessed to the NSQHS Standards (second edition) and follow the updated Australian Health Service Safety and Quality Accreditation Scheme.
+Private dental practices are currently being assessed to the first edition of the NSQHS Standards until the NSQPH Standards become available.
+Health service organisations including, hospitals, day procedure services, and public dental services across Australia, are assessed to the NSQHS Standards (second edition) via the updated Australian Health Service Safety and Quality Accreditation Scheme.

 NSQHS Standards Guide for private dental practices